mainsail-crew/MainsailOS/emulation/README.md

 These images are provided by [dhruvvyas90](https://github.com/dhruvvyas90/qemu-rpi-kernel.git)

-Thanks for your effort to bring newer and especcialy patched for qemu Kernels!
+Thanks for your effort to bring newer and especially patched for qemu Kernels!

-**To match used Kernel in latest raspbian Image the**
+**To match used Kernel in latest Raspberry Pi OS Image the**

     make test